-People who are worried about the impact of currency controls in China fear that a further tightening could decimate the Phuket property sector.
-But don’t forget, Phuket has been there before.
+People who are worried about the impact of overseas travel bans and currency controls in China feared that this could have decimate the Phuket property sector.
+But don’t forget, Phuket has been here before.
+In fact, many times.
 When a Euro depreciation saw Western Europeans stop visiting, Russians picked up the slack.
 When the Rouble declined, and Russian tourist numbers fell off, the Chinese picked up the slack.
 If the world gets back to normal but Chinese investors stop buying, then we have no doubt that some other nation’s tourists will take up some of the slack.

-Because Indians have not been coming to the island in large numbers up until now, sales of property to Indians remains a largely untapped market.
-Since Indians are not yet an established clientele, it is perhaps premature to expect investors from the Subcontinent to make up for any drop off in sales to Chinese buyers.
+Because Indians have not been coming to the island in large numbers in the past, sales of property to Indians remains a largely untapped market.
+Since Indians are not yet an established clientele, it may be perhaps premature to expect investors from the Subcontinent to make up for any drop off in sales to Chinese buyers.
 Nevertheless, Indians have only a little trouble transferring money overseas and certainly don’t have any travel bans.
-It will be interesting to see how larger numbers of Indian investors will impact Phuket Real Estate as we move further into the 2020’s.
+It will be interesting to see whether any future large numbers of Indian tourists might impact Phuket Real Estate as we move further into the 2020’s.

-The first direct flights from India have already begun, with Go Air – one of India’s rapidly growing airlines – starting direct flights from both Delhi and Mumbai.
-Three direct flights now operate between Mumbai and Phuket, with two per week from Delhi.
+The first direct flights from India began in 2018, with Go Air – one of India’s rapidly growing airlines – offering direct flights from both Delhi and Mumbai.
+It is also expected that Thai Airways will resume flights to India in the summer of 2022.

-What is truly encouraging is the fact that 1.3 million people visited Thailand from India last year without any direct flights operating to Phuket.
-There are now 5 direct flights per week from only 2 cities.
-How much more will Indian tourism (and property investment from Indian nationals) in Phuket grow when flights begin from other Indian cities?
+What is truly encouraging is the fact that the 1.3 million Indians who visited Thailand before direct flights were available now have even more options.
+Prior to Covid, there were 5 direct flights per week from only 2 cities.
+How much more will Indian tourism (and property investment from Indian nationals) in Phuket grow when flights begin again in earnest from other Indian cities?

 The Russian Market in Phuket

-Russian tourists are the sixth largest segment of visitors to Thailand, but estimates suggest that more than half of all Russian visitors to Thailand come to Phuket.
+Russian tourists were the sixth largest segment of visitors to Thailand, prior to 2019.
+But estimates suggest that more than half of all Russian visitors to Thailand over the years have come to Phuket.

-It should therefore come as no surprise that Russian investors rank behind only the Chinese for the most property bought in Phuket each year.
+It should therefore come as no surprise that before Covid, Russian investors ranked only behind the Chinese for the most property bought in Phuket each year.